gb-it/codejam-cap-nodejs/exercises/04/readme.md

 1. Does the order of the fields defined in the CSV files have to match the order of the properties defined in the entities in the data model?

-1. What are some of the differences between OData V2 and V4 with respect to query options?